Calendly’s automated meeting scheduler gets new enterprise features

 On schedule

-The crux of the problem that Calendly has been setting out to solve so far is that everyone works to different schedules and priorities, with location and time-zone an added hurdle to setting up an appropriate time to meet.
+The crux of the problem that Calendly has been setting out to solve so far is that everyone works to different schedules and priorities, with location and time zone an added hurdle to setting up an appropriate time to meet.
 This will usually end up with multiple emails and / or phone calls as they try to agree the most suitable time, a matter that’s compounded as the number of people involved in the meeting increases.
 With Calendly, the meeting organizer simply shares a scheduling link with all parties, who are then asked to choose from a set of time slots based on rules stipulated by the organizer — the chosen slot is then added to everyone’s calendars.
-It also has a feature called round robin, which can automatically assign meetings (e.g. with a sales prospect) to any available team member — this increases the chances of accommodating the invitee’s schedule.
+It also has a feature called round robin, which can automatically assign meetings (such as with a sales prospect) to any available team member — this increases the chances of accommodating the invitee’s schedule.

-Calendly supports integrations with myriad business apps including calendars from Google and Microsoft so that it always knows your availability, as well as CRM tools such as Salesforce which automatically creates a new lead whenever a meeting is scheduled with a fresh prospect — if the prospect already exists, the meeting will be added to their existing record.
+Calendly supports integrations with myriad business apps including calendars from Google and Microsoft so that it always knows your availability, as well as CRM tools.
+Salesforce, for example, automatically creates a new lead whenever a meeting is scheduled with a fresh prospect — if the prospect already exists, the meeting will be added to their existing record.
 Separately, the Calendly API enables custom integrations.

 Now, with support for SSO and SCIM, and more granular user controls for admins, Calendly is better positioned to lure companies that have requirements that are more typical to larger enterprises.
-Moreover, in the future, the company is planning to introduce new reporting tools, such as automatically capturing scheduling data such as cancellation and rescheduling rates, and tie this to other enterprise tools such as CRMs which can help measure company or team goals and figure out whether any changes need to be made.
+Moreover, in the future, the company is planning to introduce new reporting tools, such as automatically capturing scheduling data such as cancellation and rescheduling rates, and tie this to other enterprise tools such as CRMs, which can help measure company or team goals and help managers figure out whether any changes need to be made.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: